direktiv/function-builder/README.md

 ## Documentation

-The action buil process is a two step process.
-The first step is to initialise the application and the second step is to generate trhe source code.
+The action build process is a two step process.
+The first step is to initialise the application and the second step is to generate the source code.

 ### Init an action

 The first step is to initialize the action with the init command.
-It is important to map the folder where the action should reside into the ap builder container.
+It is important to map the folder where the action should reside into the app builder container.
 The directory in the container is `/tmp/app`.

 ```
 docker run -v `pwd`:/tmp/app direktiv/action-builder init myapp